Abridged from the 5 Star

 Notes from Flo:

-In Unci, I have done my best to plumb the depths of human darkness and resilience in what I have intended to be a gritty, visionary novel, an intersecting tale of disparate lives in the deadly orbit of fate.
-Scrawled across the endless canvas of New York City and far beyond to realms past reality in the Connecticut countryside, this is a spiraling story of redemption, destiny, and survival.
+I have done my best to plumb the depths of human darkness and resilience in what I have intended to be a gritty, visionary novel, an intersecting tale of disparate lives in the deadly orbit of fate.
+Scrawled across the canvas of New York City and far beyond to realms past reality in the Connecticut countryside, I have attempted to craft a spiraling story of redemption, destiny, and survival.

 After the high society son of a cleric is attacked by a gang of homophobic skinheads, Unci and her granddaughter Martha Beauvais bring him home like a wounded animal, across state lines, where he embarks on a journey of healing and self-discovery he never expected.
 Bound inexplicably to Martha and Unci, through visions and a soul-linked instinct, David is a complicated figure, battling demons of shame and guilt, with a lovestruck ironworker — Martha — for a guide.

-My attention to detail is evidence of the research and preparation that went into this book; I hope the nuance of Native American philosophy, ritual, and tradition is compelling and adds another powerful layer of meaning.
-I have done my best to have a narrative voice effortlessly slip into other cultural backgrounds and contexts, from high rises in Central Park West to the haunted bedrooms of childhood memory, seamlessly bouncing from one plot piece to the next with a true sense of believability.
+I hope that my attention to detail is evidence of the research and preparation that I put into this book, and I hope the nuance of Native American philosophy, ritual, and tradition is compelling and adds another powerful layer of meaning.
+I have done my best to have the narrative voice effortlessly slip into other cultural backgrounds and contexts, from high rises in Central Park West to the haunted bedrooms of childhood memory, seamlessly bouncing from one plot piece to the next with a true sense of believability.
 This is all important, I believe, to the character development that is the soul of literary fiction.

 I have done my best to create vivid metaphors and a lyrical, reality-catching edge to the prose, which allows for tapping into the desperate sickness of a murderous zealot and the ancient wisdom of a mystical healer while allowing me to build the world of the story in as immediate and immersive manner as is possible.
 I also dissect the quiet insecurities of writers desperate for validation and include the overlapping visceral danger and soul-freeing liberation of the LGBT experience.
 I have addressed a number of other important psychological conditions, emotional dynamics, and traumatic blocks explored through these characters, from repression and PTSD to parental failings and grief processing, with the hope that “Unci” will be both insightful and exhilarating for a wide range of readers. .